Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Blogging in Shopify

-However, this blogging functionality is not as sophisticated or powerful as that which you’d find on some other platforms — especially WordPress.
+However, my overall experience with blogging in Shopify to date has been disappointing.
+Its blogging feature is not nearly as sophisticated or powerful as that which you’d find on some other platforms — especially WordPress.
 There are no version history tools and when it comes to categorization of blog posts, Shopify only allows you to use tags (i.e., you can’t apply categories).

 (Professional blogging platforms will typically permit use of both tags and categories).